Serving the Audio Prosumer

 How Smart Does Your Smart Product Need to Be?

-As is true of people, some smart devices are smarter than others.
+Ended soon As is true of people, some smart devices are smarter than others.
 And as is true with people, greater “smarts” in devices usually cost more time and money to produce.
 Call it the price of education.
 When building your own smart products and services, how can you best plan for this cost?
-And how much…
+And…

 Read More